Nanostring-Biostats/CosMx-Cell-Profiles/README.md

 ![](./imgs/cell_type_hierarchy.png)

 [Cell Ontology](https://obofoundry.org/ontology/cl.html) annotations are also provided.
+Where applicable, the identified match and/or parent (more general) matches are provided.
+For other cell types, where no node or parent node matches are found, we instead provide the closest term.

 ### Basic statistics